yext/answers-search-ui/README.md

     // Optional, the message in the alert.
 Defaults to the below
     message: "We are unable to determine your location" },
-  // Optional, options the autocomplete component
+  // Optional, options to pass to the autocomplete component
   autocomplete: {
     // Optional, callback invoked when the autocomplete component changes from open to closed.
     onClose: function() {},